WHAT TO DO IN ISTANBUL IN 2 DAYS

 Personally, it was not my favorite place in Istanbul – if you are into shopping, then this is the place to see.
 If you aren’t, you could skip it.

-I loved the numerous cafes and restaurants in Sultanahmad.
+I loved the numerous cafes and restaurants in Sultanahmet.
 So, if you had lunch in Beyuglou already, then I suggest having dinner in one of the many cafes or restaurants in the old town of the city.

 Extra: If you have time and want to relax, I definitely suggest visiting a Turkish Hamman.

-While I have not visited any in Istanbul, I did so on other Turkey trips and can highly recommend them.
+While I have not visited any in Istanbul, I did so on other Turkey trips and highly recommended them.
 Because 2 days in Istanbul can be crazy and hectic, what better way is there to relax and enjoy than in a Turkish bath where you can end your day with a relaxing massage?